GLOBAL MARKETS-Global shares rally, bond yields fall after Fed decision

 MSCI's world share index, which tracks

-high as large gains in Asian markets were followed by a 0.6
+as large gains in Asian markets were followed by a 0.5 percent

 "After the substantial move yesterday and people digesting